Mohamed Ali (footballer)

-Mohamed Ali (born 13 July 1992), is an Indian professional footballer who plays as a defender for Goa in the Indian Super League.
+Mohamed Ali (born 13 July 1992) is an Indian professional footballer who plays as a defender for Dempo in the I-League.

-Ali has won promotion from the I-League 2nd Division twice in two consecutive seasons with both Dempo and NEROCA, respectively.
+Ali has won promotion from the I-League 2nd Division twice in two consecutive seasons, with Dempo and NEROCA.

 Career

 Early life

 Ali was born in Caranzalem, Goa, and raised in poverty by his single mother, Dilshad Bi Ali.
 As a child, Ali grew an affinity towards football and would play whenever he could.
 His brother, Niyazuddin, saw Ali's ability to play football as unnerving and wanted Mohamed to focus on studies, rather than football.
 The principal at his school, Don Bosco, and his physical education teacher, Francis Raposo, however, encouraged Ali to play and develop his game.

 Ali started playing organized football for Goa United's under-18 side before moving to the professional side Dempo.
 He played for the side during the Taca Goa Under-20 league.
 In search of establishing his professional career, and wanting first-team minutes, Ali soon moved on to Sporting Goa.
 However, after finding game time hard to earn, Ali moved again to Goa Professional League side Santa Cruz Club of Cavelossim.
 He then spent a season with another Goa Professional League club, Laxmi Prasad, before signing back with Dempo.